bostoncleek/ergodic_exploration/README.md

 - map -> base_link : usually provided in combination by odometry and SLAM systems

 # Future Improvements
-- Recovery behaviors for when the dynamic window approach fails or for when the robot crashes.
 - Model robot's base as a polygon for collision detection.
-- Use a distance field or something else other than Bresenham's circle algorithm for detecting obstacle cells.
+- Use a distance field for detecting obstacle cells.
 Bresenham's algorithm is fast but can alias.
 It is also redundant to preform Bresenham's when searching the velocity space in the dynamic window approach.
-The twists are propagated forward for a short time therefore the redundancy stems from ray tracing circles multiple times within the same vicinity.
+The twists are propagated forward for a short time, therefore the redundancy stems from ray tracing circles multiple times within the same vicinity.
 - Implement the [fast shannon mutual information algorithm](https://arxiv.org/pdf/1905.02238.pdf).
 Provide a node capable of using this with any motion model.

 # Citing Ergodic Exploration
 ## TODO: update version to 1.0.0 and add release tag
 ```
 @software{ergodicexploration2020github,
-  author = {Boston Cleek},
+  author = {Boston Cleek and Matt Elwin},
   title = {ErgodicExploration: Robot agnostic information theoretic exploration},
   url = {https://github.com/bostoncleek/ergodic_exploration},
   version = {0.0.1},